BIGJRA/BIGJRA.github.io/reborn.md

     - Psychic
     - Sludge Wave

 Ciel uses a team full of Flying types on New World Field, meaning they'll all have a speed advantage over grounded Pokemon but have weakened defenses.
-Celesteela, of course, will probably give you flashbacks to the Lin fight - it's as cruel as ever, this time with a Magical Seed to really amplify the Beast Boost shenanigans.
+Celesteela, will probably give you flashbacks to the Lin fight - it's as cruel as ever, this time with a Magical Seed to really amplify the Beast Boost shenanigans.
 With a Special Landorus Set, mega Pinsir with Priority, boosted Darkinium-Z Zapdos, and more... this is a tough team.
-I recommend abusing Power Gem / Rockinium-Z boosts, Magical Seeds of your own, and of course Trick Room for this one.
+I recommend abusing Power Gem / Rockinium-Z boosts, Magical Seeds of your own, and Trick Room for this one.

 **Relationship Point Choices:**
 - After giving Blake the ring, defeat Umbral Ciel (+1 Ciel)